 List of Past Projects

 One of the most important things a hard money lender uses to assess rehab loan applications is an investor’s past rehab experience.
-If you expect to complete your renovations yourself, a rule of thumb is that lenders like to see investors with at least 2-3 projects under their belt.
+If you expect to complete your renovations yourself, lenders like to see investors with at least 2-3 projects under their belt.

 To prove your past projects, lenders often require prior purchase agreements, rehab invoices, and a receipt of sale or proof of refinance for each project.